 Heterogeneous data sources, which form the bottom layer of the hierarchy, are integrated into the system through mediators.
-Mediators provide an interface for the local data sources and play the roles of connectors between the local source and the global one.
+Mediators provide an interface of the local data sources and play the roles of connectors between local source and the global one.
 The principle of integration is to create non-materialized view in each mediator.
 These views are then used in the query evaluation.
 Mapping rules that express the correspondence between the global schema (GML) and the data source ones are essential.
 The problem of answering queries is another point of the mediation integration - a user poses a query in terms of a mediated schema (such as getFeature to WFS), and the data integration system needs to reformulate the query to refer to the sources.
 Therefore, an information integration architecture emerges based on a common intermediate data model (GML) providing an abstraction layer between legacy storage structures and exposed interfaces.
-In our system, we use OGC to enable these interfaces.
-GML provides a semantic abstraction layer for data files and is exposed through a higher level data delivery service called WFS.
+In our system we use OGC to enable these interfaces.
+GML provides a semantic abstraction layer for data files and is exposed through higher level data delivery service called WFS.

 There are several advantages in adopting the approach shown in Figure 2.
-The mediators not only enable data sources integrated into the system conform to the global data model, but also enable the data sources to maintain their internal structure.
+First of all, the mediators-wrappers enable data sources integrated to the system conform to the global data model (such as GML in GIS) but enable the data sources to maintain their internal structure.
 In the end, the whole mediator system provides a large degree of autonomy.
 The integration process does not affect the individual data sources' functionality.
-These data sources can continue working independently to satisfy the requests of their local users.
-Local administrators maintain control over their systems and yet provide access to their data by global users at the federation level.
+These nodes can continue working independently to satisfy the requests of their local users.
+Local administrators maintain control over their systems and yet provide access to their data by the global users at the federation level.

 The remainder of the chapter focuses on upper levels (view-level) of dataflow and query refinements illustrated in Figure 2.
-Since the OGC's standard services are developed as Web Service components, they can be chained/orchestrated with Web Service workflow tools, such as Kepler (Ludäscher et al., 2006) and Taverna (Turi, Missier, Goble, Roure, & Oinn, 2007), but we do not attempt to delve into those issues in this chapter.
+Since the OGC's standard services are developed as Web Service components, they can be chained/orchestrated with Web Service workflow tools (such as Kepler (Ludäscher et al., 2006) and Taverna (Turi, Missier, Goble, Roure, & Oinn, 2007)), but we do not deal with those issues.
 We instead focus on the definition of service compositions and integrated data views as presented in the following sections.
 Workflow execution abstraction is a higher-level abstraction than the capability metadata federation that we investigate.

-Hierarchical Data Definition as Multi-layer Maps
+Hierarchical data definition as multi-layer maps

 Hierarchical data is defined as an integrated data-view in the federator's capability metadata.
-It actually defines a static workflow starting from the federator and ending at the original data sources (WFS serving GML or WMS serving map layer images).
+It actually defines a static workflow starting from the federator and ending at the original data sources (WFS serving GML or WMS serving map layers).
 The services are linked through the reference-tags defined in their capability metadata.
 Decision makers' interactions with the system are carried over the integrated data views through event-based interactive map tools.
 Integrated data-views are defined in the hierarchical data format as explained below: